 - Allowing prediction of outbreaks using reliable EHR information on geographical distribution and incidence of diseases as quickly as possible

-- Using pattern matching for productive patient and disease analysis
+- Using pattern matching for the productive patient and disease analysis

 - Allowing performance of fraud analysis and identification via patterns analysis

 An innovative big data search platform is helping in the fight against cancer.
-A tool called CordMatch (an internet based donor matching system), by Berlin-based Cytolon (a healthcare unit), uses big data techniques and a unique matching algorithm to quickly find cord blood matches for cancer patients in need of a stem cell transplant.
-Cytolon also uses Neo4j, a high performance, enterprise level graph database.
-The result is a customizable search options which simplifies the matching of cord blood units by using a combination of innovative frameworks and a big data graph.
+A tool called CordMatch (an internet-based donor matching system), by Berlin-based Cytolon (a healthcare unit), uses big data techniques and a unique matching algorithm to quickly find cord blood matches for cancer patients in need of a stem cell transplant.
+Cytolon also uses Neo4j, a high-performance, enterprise-level graph database.
+The result is a customizable search option that simplifies the matching of cord blood units by using a combination of innovative frameworks and a big data graph.

-With the explosive growth of smartphones, telecommunications service providers are seeing huge expansion in the volume of data travelling across their networks.
+With the explosive growth of smartphones, telecommunications service providers are seeing a huge expansion in the volume of data traveling across their networks.

 These telecommunication service providers have a major opportunity to gain value from this huge amount of data across their enterprise, including customer insights for marketing and product development, network operations, sales, and risk management.